LT-Intro-To-AI-SY2425/a2-movie-chatbot-mherrera8/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+The most difficult part for me what completing this assignment was figuring out how to write what I wanted the program to do.
+I had an idea of what to tell the program but I had difficulty figuring out how to translate that into python.

 2. Explain how you could use the match function for extracting information from a movie database.

+You could use th match funtion to narrow down the search to find a specific movie.